Join Here | Log In

 Postural Orthostatic Tachycardia Syndrome (POTS): Background Science, Dysautonomia

 POTS (postural orthostatic tachycardia syndrome) is a problem with how your autonomic nervous system regulates heart rate when you change position, such as going from lying down to standing up.
-It is classified as a type of dysautonomia – dysfunction of the autonomic nervous system.
+It is classified as a type of dysautonomia, or a dysfunction of the autonomic nervous system.

 Doctors define POTS as:

-• a heart rate increase 30 BPM (beats per minute) within the first 10 minutes of standing
+• A heart rate increase of 30 BPM within the first 10 minutes of standing for adults (40 BPM for children and teens)

-• Or an increase in heart rate to over 120 BMP within the first 10 minutes of standing[ref]
+• Or an increase in heart rate to over 120 BPM within the first 10 minutes of standing[ref]

-These requirements define POTS as long as the person doesn’t have orthostatic hypotension (a condition where blood pressure initially drops when standing).
-For teens and children, most doctors now define POTS as a heart rate increase of over 40 BPM.
+These requirements define POTS as long as the person doesn’t have orthostatic hypotension, a condition where blood pressure initially drops when standing.

 The Dysautonomia International website explains that POTS impacts 3 million people in the US and more around the world.